thifranc/docs.wiki.raw/Development.md

 # Development

 The different components require different setups for working on them.
 Please take note of our [[Hardware requirements]] before attempting to run the services on your machine.
+If you need instructions to set up for development see [[Liquid Investigations Development First Steps]].

 ### Working on the infrastructure